jgoppert/cymoca/README.md

 ### Build from Source

-* You can build from source using cmake.
+* You can build cymoca from source using cmake.
+You will need the following dependencies:

 * Dependencies
    * Antlr4 C++ runtime:
      * Ubuntu 18.04: [deb](https://github.com/jgoppert/antlr4/releases/download/4.7.1-cpack/LIBANTLR4-4.7.1-Linux.deb)